Skip to Main Content

 • Sexual orientation

-Confidential information
+Confidential information:

-Confidential information may be information pertaining to
+• Confidential information may be information regarding:

-• National identification number (CPR no.)
+• National identification number (e.g. CPR-no.)

 • Personality test